 Imagine that you need to enter a restricted area that's forbidden to you.
 What would you do?
 Snatching an ID card or key would make sense.
 Or maybe you could steal someone else’s clothes to con your way in.
 These tactics works in the digital world as well – they're called privilege escalation.

 Privilege escalation is when hackers gain additional privileges that do not normally belong to them.
 They do this by abusing bugs, configuration flaws or design weak spots in an application or operating system.
 Depending on the privileges they gain, hackers can use them to access protected data and eventually do whatever they want on your system etc.

-There are many techniques to implement such an attack.
+There are many techniques to implement such a cyber attack.
 Most of them target particular operating systems and have specific mitigation techniques.
 We list some of the more common ones below.